kengibson1111/go-stdlib/README.md

 Samples:

-* cfbdecrypter - example using CFB to order to decrypt encrypted CFB data.
-From the output, notice the difference between what is hex-encoded, hex-decoded, and unencrypted.
-In this case, the first block of ciphertext has the IV for the rest of the ciphertext.
-This example does not cover the use of HMAC in order to authenticate before decrypting.
-The AES encryption algorithm is used.

 * ctr - example using CTR in order to encrypt and decrypt.
 The IV is a random value in the first ciphertext block.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
 A key distinction for CTR seems to be the ability to be used for both